Bone Marrow Transplant: What You Need to Know?

 Bone Marrow Donation

 Bone marrow is the soft tissue inside your bones where blood cells are made.
 To donate bone marrow, a needle is inserted into the donor’s hipbone to withdraw liquid marrow.
-The donor may be given general anesthesia during the procedure so they won’t feel any pain.
+The donor may be given general anaesthesia during the procedure so they won’t feel any pain.

 The donor’s marrow will then be transfused into the patient through an intravenous (IV) line.
 In most cases, the donor will be able to go home the same day as the transplant.